-CAUTION used without the safety alert symbol indicates a potentially hazardous situation which, if not avoided, may result
+CAUTION used without the safety alert symbol indicates a potentially hazardous situation which, if not avoided, may result in property damage.

 GENERAL PRECAUTIONS

 Be certain that all operators of your boat are aware of the safety information within this Owner's Manual and that they use it to conform to boat safety principles.